tarafdar/ECE1373_assignment2/README.md

 To create a project with the sample unoptimized code and run csim and synth design do the following:

-## Pre-requisites

-1. Install vivado 2017.2 in /opt/  (Already done in the container)
-2. Install caffe in /opt/  (Already done in the container)
-3. ``source sourceme.sh``

 ## FPGA Hypervisor